william-spongberg/VICInspect/README.md

 - 🗺️ **Interactive Map**: Real-time inspector locations using Leaflet and OpenStreetMap
 - 🔄 **Real-Time Updates**: Immediate updates on inspector reports from community users
-- 📱 **Push Notifications**: Subscribe to receive alerts about inspectors in your area
 - 📊 **Statistics Dashboard**: View report counts and danger levels
 - 🔒 **Authentication**: Secure sign-in with GitHub and Google